-Criterion Assessment scale Good Satisfactory Poor (= criterion is fully met) (= criterion is met relatively well, and deficiencies can be remedied in a short period of time) (= criterion is insufficiently met, and serious problems exist)
+Criterion Assessment scale

+Good (= criterion is fully met)

+Satisfactory (= criterion is met relatively

+well, and deficiencies can be

+remedied in a short period of time)

+Poor (= criterion is insufficiently met, and

+serious problems exist)

-The results of the validation are used by the panel in a holistic way to pass judgements on the quality of themes as a whole.
+The results of the validation is used by the panel in a holistic way to determine judgements on the quality of themes as a whole.
 Panels should motivate in their report how judgements on the quality of themes were arrived at.
-The following assessment scale is used to qualify themes:
+The following assessment scale is used for the quality of themes: